You will now be in the “backend” of Yoursalon.co with access to all the settings and tools to manage your deals.

-How Many is the quantity to sell.
-Each time one is taken the number reduces and at zero the deal is no longer available.
+How Many is the quantity you want to sell.
+Each time a deal is sold, the number reduces automatically.
+At zero the deal is no longer available.

 Technician/Stylist can be the name of a specific stylist or a level like Style Director.
-Naming the person gives you less flexibility when booking the client.
+Naming the person gives you less flexibility.

 Group/Location uses the Locations you have already set-up (see above) or Groups (see later).
 This setting is for grouping the deals on the display page.
 It could be multiple salons or departments.
 Emails/Messages – at the moment we only use the default.
 Do not change this (yet).

-Use the pink button to Favourite a deal (see more below).
+Use the pink button to add a deal as a Favourite (see more below).

 Expired Deals allows you to see all old deals past their expiry date separated in tabs by location.
 From here you can use the pink button to add to your favourites list.